Meet the Advocacy Committee

 Julia Chen, PhD

-Affiliation: Pediatric Neuropsychologist at the Center for Neuropsychological Services, Northwell Health
+Affiliation: Pediatric Neuropsychologist at Northwell Health

-Background: Chinese; fluent in Cantonese
+Background:Chinese-American; fluent in Cantonese

 Position: Co-Secretary

-Background: Vietnamese; intermediate in Vietnamese
+Background: Vietnamese, fluent in Vietnamese

-Iris Yi Miao, PhD
+Iris Miao, PhD

-Background: Chinese; fluent in Mandarin
+Background: Chinese; fluent in Mandarin Chinese

 PositionResource Management and Dissemination

-Ashley Nguyen, PsyD
+Ashley Nguyen-Martinez, PsyD

-Background: Vietnamese; Fluent in Vietnamese
+Background: Vietnamese; fluent in Vietnamese

 About the Advocacy Committee